The Tortoise and the Hare

 Convocation Duty

 A couple of years ago, I was assigned to be present for Convocation Duty as a staff member.
 I did not at all record down the event.
 This year though I was prepared.
-Although they prepared breakfast, Ain, Irfan and I consumed some early breakfast before I departed for the main hall.
-There was not a lot of photos of […]
+Although they prepared breakfast, Ain, Irfan and I consumed some early breakfast before I departed for the […]

 Continue reading